timsetsfire/talk-to-my-data-agent/README.md

+# Experimental - Adding support for Databricks as a data source

 # Talk to My Data

 **Talk to My Data** delivers a seamless **talk-to-your-data** experience, transforming files, spreadsheets, and cloud data into actionable insights.
 Simply upload data, connect to Snowflake or BigQuery, or access datasets from DataRobot's Data Registry.
 Then, ask a question, and the agent recommends business analyses, generating **charts, tables, and even code** to help you interpret the results.